longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^^^

-The :guilabel:`Tax Rates View` on the `Top Function Bar`_ shows what percentage of Gold, Science, and Luxury Goods your nation is set at.
-Figure 38 shows an example of the :guilabel:`Tax Rates View` button.
+The :guilabel:`Tax Rates View` on the `Top Function Bar`_ shows what percentage of Gold, Science, and Luxury Goods your nation is set at. :numref:`Tax Rates View Button` shows an example of the :guilabel:`Tax Rates View` button.

+.. _Tax Rates View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-tax-rates.png
   :align: center
   :alt: Freeciv21 Tax Rates View
   :figclass: align-center

-  Figure 38: Tax Rates View Button
+  Tax Rates View Button

-Clicking on the :guilabel:`Tax Rates View` will bring up the :guilabel:`Tax Rates Dialog` box as shown in Figure 17 in the `Civilization Menu`_ section.
+Clicking on the :guilabel:`Tax Rates View` will bring up the :guilabel:`Tax Rates Dialog` box as shown in :numref:`Tax Rates Selection Dialog` in the `Civilization Menu`_ section.

 National Status View
 ^^^^^^^^^^^^^^^^^^^^

 The :guilabel:`National Status View` on the `Top Function Bar`_ shows various information about your nation and the world via icons.
-The four icons from left to right are: Research Progress, Global Warming Chance, Nuclear Winter Chance and Government.
+The four icons from left to right are: Research Progress, Global Warming Chance, Nuclear Winter Chance, and Government.
 The Research Progress, Global Warming Chance, Nuclear Winter Chance icons will change depending on the rate and current status.

+.. _National Status View:
 .. figure:: ../../_static/images/gui-elements/top-bar-nation-status.png
   :align: center
   :alt: Freeciv21 National Status View
   :figclass: align-center

-  Figure 39: National Status View
+  National Status View

 If you hover your mouse over the :guilabel:`National Status View`, a pop up widget will appear and give you